Tamil Nadu votes tomorrow: It is PM Modi versus Stalin

 New Delhi, April 17: The polling for the second phase of Lok Sabha elections will be conducted on Thursday.
 The voters will decide the fate of candidates in 97 parliamentary constituencies in 13 states and Union Territories (UTs).

-Polling will take place in some of the Lok Sabha seats in Assam, Bihar, Chhattisgarh, Jammu and Kashmir, Karnataka, Maharashtra, Manipur, Odisha, Puducherry, Tripura, Uttar Pradesh, and West Bengal.
+Polling will take place in some of the Lok Sabha seats in Assam, Bihar, Chhattisgarh, Jammu and Kashmir, Karnataka, Maharashtra, Manipur, Odisha, Puducherry, Uttar Pradesh, and West Bengal.

 Stalin calls for reforms in the EC after raids at Kanimozhi's residence